Free Canada-Wide Shipping on Orders Over $75.00

 Now let's get into brewing!

-2) Weigh & grind coffee - (I like a 16:1 ratio - try 50 grams of coffee and 800 grams of water, ground medium-coarse)
+2) Weigh & grind coffee - (we like a 16:1 ratio - try 50 grams of coffee and 800 grams of water, ground medium-coarse)

 3) Insert filter & rinse - Discard excess water